-- A. Horry County has a local vendor preference, approved October 15, 2013 by way of Resolution Number R-116-13. - A.B.
-The only additional preferences that Horry County has in its procurement system are for environmentally-preferable and energy-efficient products, services, and solutions.
-Unless required by law, Horry County does not have any other procurement preferences, including but not limited to, business size, socioeconomic andor gender preferences. and geographical preferences.
+- A. Horry County has a local vendor preference, approved October 15, 2013 by way of Resolution Number R-116-13. - B. The only additional preferences that Horry County has in its procurement system are for environmentally-preferable and energy-efficient products, services, and solutions.
+Unless required by law, Horry County does not have any other procurement preferences, including but not limited to, business size, socioeconomic or gender preferences.